curiousmaster/pm3build/README.md

 ## Howto
 ### First time
-If you just run ./makepm3 it will download and build Proxmark3 according to the default parameters.
+If you just run **./makepm3** it will download and build Proxmark3 according to the default parameters.

+    ./makepm3

 ### Change configuration
-Just run '''make menuconfig''' to set new build defaults.
+Just run **make menuconfig** to set new build defaults.

+    make menuconfig